-However, they went on to mention that once the sky train and the underground lines were opened, these traffic jams would become a thing of the past.
-Fast forward 10 years and, in Bangkok, we’re still talking about how terrible the traffic jams are and how nothing has changed.
+However, they went on to say once the sky train and the underground lines were opened, these traffic jams would become a thing of the past.
+Fast forward 10 years and, in Bangkok, we are still talking about how terrible the traffic jams are and how nothing has changed.

 Bangkok’s government did do a big push to improve public transportation in the 1990s by adding mass transit systems.
 The sky train opened in Bangkok in 1999, and it is excellent.

-Not only is it more expensive than the sky train but it also goes to some of the same places the sky train goes to.
-As this is the case, Thais prefer to use the sky train because at least, when you’re traveling, there’s something to see out of the window.
+Not only is it more expensive than the sky train, but it also goes to some of the same places the sky train goes to.
+As this is the case, Thais prefer to use the sky train because at least, when you are traveling, there is something to see out of the window.

 An accident on the line in 2005, which injured more than 140 people, didn’t help its cause much either.

 Then after the military coup in 2006, the problem got worse.
 The military government slashed spending on programs like public transportation, so they could increase spending on the military by more than 30%.

 Adding to the problem is this – the people in power in Thailand, the mega-wealthy, really have no incentive to improve the traffic problem.
 After all, it doesn’t often affect them.
 They pass through Bangkok traffic with the aid of police escorts, so why would they care that the average Thai spends half his day sitting in traffic?

 This also shows how short-sighted many Thais in high positions are.
 They don’t think about all the productivity lost, while Thailand sits in traffic jams or equate it with their falling business profits.

 Neither can the half-hearted public transportation system continue to be left the way it is.
 Bangkok’s government must increase the spending on public transportation and expand the present sky train and underground train systems.

-Only then will Thailand’s economy keep up with and hopefully surpass the more efficient countries in this region.
+Only then will Thailand’s economy keep up with, and hopefully surpass, the more efficient countries in this region.